dpatinoecheverri/ENV716_EnergyModeling_F2021/README.md

-# ENV716
+# ENV716 - Modeling for Energy Systems - Fall 2021

-Energy Modeling in Python
+This is the class repository for ENV716.
+All python fiels used in the lab session will be upload here.